-As governments around the world look to ease COVID-19 lockdowns and other restrictions, leading industry bodies in multiple countries are calling for a thoughtful and planned approach to the re-opening of buildings.
+As Sydney endures yet another lockdown, governments around the world are easing or removing their COVID-19 lockdowns and other restrictions.
+Leading industry bodies in multiple countries are calling for a thoughtful and planned approach to the re-opening of buildings.
 Organisations such as ASHRAE (American Society of Heating, Refrigerating and Air-Conditioning Engineers), AIRAH (Australian Institute of Refrigeration, Air Conditioning and Heating) and others have urged special caution when re-opening buildings, as improperly or poorly maintained HVAC systems can contribute to spread of outbreaks like Legionella.

 ASHRAE Epidemic Task Force chair, ASHRAE Environmental Health Committee voting member and 2013-14 ASHRAE Presidential Member Bill Bahnfleth stated, “Key elements of a strategy to limit the spread of the COVID-19 virus are to perform needed heating, ventilating and air conditioning (HVAC) system maintenance, including filter changes, and to run HVAC equipment prior to re-occupancy.”
 EP&T’s team of technical experts and analysts share this view, and have been providing advice and guidance to customers around the world accordingly.